pstron/blog/src/content/posts/hello-world/index.md

 ## More

+Edit `src/site.config.ts` to custom your site.
+Replace `src/pages/about.md`, `src/content/addendum.md`, `src/content/avatar.jpg` with yours and write your own posts in `src/content/posts`.

 To learn about some in-depth configuration and how to post, please refer to this [post](./showing-off-blog-features) and the offical docs in the GitHub [repository](https://github.com/stelcodes/multiterm-astro).

 ## Deploy on CloudFlare Pages